-Six months ended June 30, 2023 (the "H1 or Reporting Period"), compared to June 30, 2022
+Nine months ended September 30, 2023 (the "Reporting Period"), compared to September 30, 2022

-In the Reporting Period, excluding share-based compensation, the Company realized an operating loss of \$725,438 (2022 - \$1,043,950).
-During H1/23 the Company expended a total of \$81,026 on E&E expenditures, as follows: \$14,562 for claims renewals in Canada, and \$33,594 was spent on the Groundhog project for geology, assays and other costs.
-The balance of \$66,336 is attributed to costs related to working on the Cachinal acquisition and evaluating other potential projects.
-This was offset by a recovery of \$15,233 of E&E received through a Yukon grant program.
-In the comparable period in 2022, a total of \$343,132 was incurred for project acquisition and claims maintenance costs in Canada, including a \$250,000 cash payment for the acquisition of the claims for the Clear Lake project. \$81,812 was spent at the Plata project in the Yukon for geology, travel and other field costs.
+In the Reporting Period, excluding share-based compensation, the Company realized an operating loss of \$1,323,200 (2022 - \$1,407,636).
+During the Reporting Period, the Company expended a total of \$297,475 on E&E expenditures, principally as follows: \$54,315 for claims renewals, \$100,110 on E&E at the Plata, Groundhog and Clear Lake Yukon projects and \$41,597 on E&E at Nanisivik, Nunavut project.
+Approximately \$60,000 was spent on the continuing evaluation and due diligence related to the prospective Cachinal project.

+In the comparable period in 2022, the E&E expenditures were comprised of: the purchase of Clear Lake for \$250,000, claims maintenance costs of \$81,876 for the Yukon and Thunder Bay projects, and E&E of \$147,000 was expended at the Plata project including geology, travel and other field costs.
+Evaluation costs of acquiring the Cachinal project in the prior year was approximately \$110,000.
 Management continues to evaluate potential silver and other metals projects in Canada and abroad.

-Management fees were 39% higher in H1/23 (\$348,270 versus \$213,975) as there was some overlap and duplication of fees in the transitions of new Key Management Personnel.
-Investor relations and travel decreased period over period principally due to reducing conference and business development fees.
-Professional and consulting fees were also slightly higher in H1/23 as the monthly fees for Grove were increased from 2021 rates, Dusty Nicol was retained as the Company's new COO and the Company incurred other legal fees related to staffing matters and potential acquisitions.
-Regulatory and transfer agent fees remained constant period over period.
+Management fees were 40% higher (\$541,020 versus \$325,800) as there was some overlap and duplication of fees in the transitions of new Key Management Personnel.
+Investor relations and travel decreased slightly period over period principally due to reducing conference and business development fees.
+Professional and consulting fees were slightly higher in the current Reporting Period as the monthly fees for Grove were increased from 2021 rates, Dusty Nicol was retained as the Company's new COO and CEO and the Company incurred other legal fees related to staffing matters and potential acquisitions.
+Regulatory and transfer agent fees and G&A remained constant period over period.

 The Company maintains a daily-interest savings Guaranteed Investment Certificate ("GIC") when holding sufficient cash to do so.
-The interest income recorded in H1/23 relates to the actual interest received when periodic redemptions were made in January and February.
-The market value of Blue Thunder shares rallied slightly in Q2 which resulted in a modest holding gain of \$2,045 and a stronger US dollar resulted in an unrealized loss on US funds held, during the Reporting Period.
-In H1/22 accumulated interest income was realized on a higher cash balance held for a longer period of time.
-In H1/23 the Company completed a financing with the issuance of flow-through shares, for gross proceeds of \$255,900.
+The interest income recorded in the Reporting Period relates to the actual interest received when periodic redemptions were made in January and February.
+The market value of Blue Thunder shares rallied slightly in Q3 which resulted in a modest holding gain of \$2,082 and a stronger US dollar resulted in an unrealized loss on US funds held during the Reporting Period.
+In the prior year accumulated interest income was realized on a higher cash balance held for a longer period of time.
+In Q3/23 the Company completed a financing with the issuance of flow-through shares, for gross proceeds of \$255,900.
 The Company has committed to subscribers to spend this amount on eligible Canadian Exploration Expenses ("CEE"), prior to December 31, 2024.
-In H1/2022 the Company expended sufficient eligible CEE that resulted in the elimination of the deferred premium liability accumulated in 2021 and recorded a gain on flow-through premium in the other income section of the interim statement of loss.
-All 2021 flow-through obligations were satisfied prior to the end of H1/22.
+In both 2023 and 2022 Reporting Periods, the Company expended sufficient eligible CEE that resulted in the recording of a gain on flow-through premium in the other income section of the interim statement of loss.